 The Council welcomes members of the public to participate in meetings through public comment opportunities.
-It is the policy of the Council to assure that members of the public have the opportunity to speak to any regular or special meeting agenda item before final action.
-These rules are intended to enhance public participation and Council debate so that the best possible decisions can be made for
+It is the policy of the City-Council to assure that members of the public have the opportunity to speak to any regular or special meeting agenda item before final action.
+These rulesestablish the rights and obligations of persons who wish to speak during City Council meetings.
+These rules are intended to enhance public participation and Council debate so that the best possible decisions can be made for Palo Alto.

-Palo Alto.
 Palo Alto has a long and proud tradition of open government and civil, intelligent public discourse.
 Open government meetings must allow everyone to be heard without fear of cheers or jeers.
 For these reasons, the Council takes these rules seriously.
 Disruptive or unruly behavior in violation of the law can result in removal from the Council meeting and/or arrest and prosecution.

-A. Access to Meetings
+A.Access to Meetings